 My particular goal for you this year is to have you writing about half of the time.
 This means that you will be focusing on composition (by hand) for the first twenty minutes or so of most classes.

-You will have vocabulary tests periodically, based on the academic vocabulary words from your literature textbook.
+You will have vocabulary tests periodically, based on the words found here on my site.

 Most, if not all writing assignments will eventually be typed, 12 point, Times New Roman or Cambria or Helvetica font, double spaced, with the heading on the upper LEFT hand side of the page.